MicrosoftDocs/azure-docs/articles/azure-app-configuration/howto-targetingfilter-aspnet-core.md

 # Roll out features to targeted audiences in an ASP.NET Core application

-In this tutorial, you'll use the targeting filter to roll out a feature to targeted audience for your ASP.NET Core application.
+In this guide, you'll use the targeting filter to roll out a feature to targeted audience for your ASP.NET Core application.
 For more information about the targeting filter, see [Roll out features to targeted audiences](./howto-targetingfilter.md).

 ## Prerequisites